Vienna Boys’ Choir

 The Vienna Boys’ Choir – a concert in MuTh (Photo: Lukas Beck)

-In 1498, over half a millennium ago, Emperor Maximilian I relocated his court and his court music from Innsbruck to Vienna.
+In 1498 – over half a millennium ago – Emperor Maximilian I relocated his court and court musicians from Innsbruck to Vienna.
 He also decreed that the court musicians should include six boy choristers.
-In so doing, he laid the foundations for the Vienna Hofmusikkapelle, and subsequently for the Vienna Boys’ Choir.
+In so doing, he laid the foundations for the Wiener Hofmusikkapelle (a musical ensemble) and, in turn, the Vienna Boys’ Choir.

-Musicians who performed with the court’s boy singers include Heinrich Isaac, Heinrich Ignaz Franz Biber, Johann Joseph Fux, Christoph Willibald Gluck, Wolfgang Amadeus Mozart, Antonio Salieri and Anton Bruckner performed with the court’s Boys’ Choir.
-Jacobus Gallus and Franz Schubert were boy choristers themselves; as were the conductors Hans Richter, Felix Mottl and Clemens Krauss.
-The brothers Joseph and Michael Haydn sang in the choir as junior associates.
+Musicians who performed with the court’s boy singers include Heinrich Isaac, Heinrich Ignaz Franz Biber, Johann Joseph Fux, Christoph Willibald Gluck, Antonio Caldara, Wolfgang Amadeus Mozart, Antonio Salieri and Anton Bruckner.
+Franz Schubert was one of the boy singers, and both Joseph Haydn and his brother Michael sang in the choir as students.

-Today there are around 100 choristers in the Vienna Boys’ Choir has around a hundred choristers aged 9 to 14, grouped into four choirs.
-In total, these choirs perform 300 concerts around the world every year, singing to a combined audience of almost half a million people.
-Each of the choirs spends between nine and eleven weeks of each school year on tour.
-Every year the choristers travel to the USA, to China, Japan, South Korea, as well as to various countries in Europe; and every two to three years there are concert trips to Latin America, Australia and New Zealand.
-Added to this are their appearances at the Wiener Staatsoper, the Volksoper and the Salzburg Festival.
-Over the last 90 years, the Vienna Boys’ Choir have made a thousand tours and visited over one hundred countries, singing at 27,000 concerts in the process.
+Today there are around 100 choristers in the Vienna Boys’ Choir, which is organised into four individual choirs for concert purposes.
+Together these four choirs give around 300 concerts every year, performing around the world to a combined audience of around half a million people.
+Each choir spends between nine and eleven weeks of the school year on tour.
+Every year the choristers travel to North America, China, Japan, South Korea and Taiwan, as well as to a number of countries in Europe.
+Every three to five years there are concert tours to Latin America, Australia and New Zealand.
+They also sing at the Wiener Staatsoper, the Vienna Volksoper, and at the Salzburg Festival.
+Since 1926 the Vienna Boys’ Choir has undertaken over 1,000 tours to 97 different countries, performing over 28,000 concerts in the process.
 Together with the Wiener Staatsoper Men’s Choir and members of the Vienna Philharmonic, the Vienna Boys’ Choir still uphold one of the imperial traditions: singing at regular services held in the Vienna Hofburg Chapel.

-Gerald Wirth is the Artistic Director of the Vienna Boys’ Choir.
+Professor Gerald Wirth is Artistic Director and President of the Vienna Boys’ Choir.